-If you’re not sure why using hardwood matters, here are a few reasons:
+Not sure why using hardwood matters?
+Here are a few reasons:

 When you want a piece of furniture that will be beautiful for years to come, settle for nothing less than genuine wood construction.
-A hardwood finish ensures a stunning design, and nothing compares to the beauty of the wood grain, which is difficult to replicate without the
+A hardwood finish ensures a stunning design, and nothing compares to the beauty of the wood grain, which is difficult to replicate.